Installing Rails on Ubuntu Dapper / Edgy

 Before putting anything on Rails, install Ruby.

-$ sudo apt-get install irb1.8 libreadline-ruby1.8 libruby libruby1.8 rdoc1.8 ruby ruby1.8 ruby1.8-dev
+1sudo apt-get install irb1.8 libreadline-ruby1.8 libruby libruby1.8 rdoc1.8 ruby ruby1.8 ruby1.8-dev

-You may now check what version of Ruby you have by running `ruby -v`.
+You may now check what version of Ruby you have by running ruby -v.
 It’s just for your information.

 2. Install Ruby Gems